Embed This Data

 - FDI Inflow:

-Kuwait, one of the richest Arab nations, is a constitutional monarchy ruled by the al-Sabah dynasty.
-During the “Arab Spring” of 2011, young activists called for political reforms, and undocumented residents demanded citizenship and jobs.
+Kuwait, the first Arab country in the Gulf to create an elected parliament, is a constitutional monarchy ruled by the al-Sabah dynasty.
 After Islamists scored major gains in parliamentary elections in February 2012, Amir Sabah al-Ahmad al-Jabr al-Sabah annulled the results and changed the election laws.
-This sparked protests and triggered a boycott of new elections in December 2012.
-The results of that election were annulled by the Constitutional Court, and in new balloting held in July 2013, pro-government Sunni candidates achieved a significant majority.
-Kuwait controls roughly 7 percent of the world’s oil reserves.
-Oil accounts for nearly 50 percent of GDP and 95 percent of export revenues.
+This sparked protests and triggered a boycott of the new election in December, the results of which were annulled by the Constitutional Court.
+In new balloting in July 2013, pro-government Sunni candidates achieved a significant majority.
+Political tensions remain high, and economic policymaking has been constrained by disputes between the royal family and parliament.
+Kuwait controls roughly 6 percent of the world’s oil reserves.
+Oil and gas account for nearly 60 percent of GDP and 95 percent of export revenues.

 The opposition is pressuring the government to address corruption, but the ruling family has obstructed parliamentary efforts to investigate it.
 Inadequate transparency in government spending and operations is exacerbated by the weak rule of law.
 The legal system is not well developed, and foreigners face difficulties enforcing contract provisions in local courts.
 Only citizens of Gulf Cooperation Council countries may own land.

 Kuwait does not tax individual income.
 In practice, foreign-owned firms and joint ventures are the only businesses subject to the corporate income tax, which is a flat 15 percent.
 Duties on international trade and transactions account for most other tax revenue.
 Government spending equals 37.5 percent of GDP, and public debt is less than 10 percent of GDP.
 Oil revenues allow tax rates to be kept low while maintaining government revenue.